What is Promotion Marketing? Definition, Tips, and Examples

-The first thing is to identify the product of the promotion.
+The first thing to do is to identify the product of the promotion.
 Taking into account the costs and margins, you should choose products which potential revenues will cover promotion expenses.
 In addition, it is important to identify similar products to the ones you’d like to promote.
-Promoting a product which substitute has a high margin may lead to the so-called cannibalism, which results in a lower margin than pre-promotion.
+Promoting a product that substitute has a high margin may lead to so-called cannibalism, which results in a lower margin than pre-promotion.
 Also, keep in mind that not all promotions need to be product-based.
 If that’s true for you, skip this step altogether.

 2. Understand the needs of your audience